WHUIR/DAZER/README.md

 In additional, you need to change the zero-shot label settings in [get_label.py](https://github.com/WHUIR/DAZER/blob/master/get_label.py)

+(You need make sure get_label.py is in the same directory with model.py)

 **Training** : pass the config file, training data and validation data as
 ```ruby